Are you fearing the aging process? No wonder with all the myths about aging, especially in our culture with so much ageism happening.

 You don’t have to fall victim to the many myths about aging and you can take the aging process into your own hands one micro-step at a time.
-But first, here are top seven myths about aging to get your juices flowing:
+But first, here are the top seven myths about aging to get your juices flowing:

 #1: Your retirement years are about doing nothing and living a life of leisure

 We’ve been conditioned in our culture to think… once I hit retirement age, it’s all about easy peasy relaxation and leisure.

-Sure, leisure can mean different things to different people… in this context I’m referring to leisure as not being active and not challenging yourself to learn and grow.
+Sure, leisure can mean different things to different people… in this context, I’m referring to leisure as not being active and not challenging yourself to learn and grow.

 Whether you’re financially prepared or not, with life expectancy increasing, it’s hard to believe that you can spend most of your retirement days just living a life of leisure for an average of 30+ years.

 More importantly, it can be bad for your health.
 In fact, it’s likely one of the most harmful myths about aging.